-I received this book for free from Purchased in exchange for an honest review.
+I received this book for free from Purchased for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.I Just Want to Pee Alone by Various Mom Bloggers

 Synopsis from Goodreads: